 - Action 11 - Strategic foresight

 The Action Plan contributes to the European Commission’s broader ambition to create a European Education Area by 2025.

 A new Digital Education Action Plan

 The 2018 Digital Education Action Plan will be implemented by the end of 2020.
 The Commission is expected to adopt an updated Action Plan in September 2020.

-An open public consultation on the new Action Plan was released on 18 June 2020 and is ongoing until 4 September 2020.
+An open public consultation on the new Action Plan was released on 18 June 2020 and closed on 4 September 2020.

-The consultation seeks to gather the views of citizens, institutions and organisations on their experiences and expectations during the COVID-19 crisis (both to-date and in the recovery period), as well as their visions for the future of digital education.
+The consultation gathered the views of citizens, institutions and organisations on their experiences and expectations during the COVID-19 crisis (both to date and during the recovery period), as well as their visions for the future of digital education.